 Education is a fundamental right to which every child is entitled.
 An education is fundamental to the development of individuals and their continued wellbeing.
 It allows individuals to realize their full human capacities and to live rich and meaningful lives.
 Beyond that, however, education also has the potential to shape entire communities.
 Continue reading

-When I made the decision to become a Baha’i nearly five years ago, it was definitely a highlight in my spiritual journey.
-I’d always been interested in matters of spirituality and had been raised in a religious family by parents who placed our faith at the centre of individual and family life.
+When I made the decision to become a Baha’i, it was definitely a highlight in my spiritual journey.
+I’d always been interested in matters of spirituality and I was raised in a religious family by parents who placed our faith at the centre of individual and family life.

-As such, the year leading up to my decision to become a Baha’i was marked by a period of intense exploration of the proofs of Baha’u’llah, a deep reflection on my personal beliefs and the application of His teachings in my own life.
-This period of independent investigation, which Baha’u’llah encourages us to undertake, was exhilarating and when I finally took the seemingly enormous step of calling myself a Baha’i, it was merely a personal affirmation of what I believed and an acceptance that Baha’u’llah’s teachings are divinely inspired.
+The year leading up to my decision to become a Baha’i was marked by a period of intense exploration of the proofs of Baha’u’llah, a deep reflection on my personal beliefs and the application of His teachings in my own life.
+This period of independent investigation, which Baha’u’llah encourages all to undertake, was exhilarating and when I finally took the seemingly enormous step of calling myself a Baha’i, it was really just a personal affirmation of what I believed and an acknowledgement that Baha’u’llah’s teachings truly are divinely inspired.

-It was the happiest and most challenging decision I’d ever made, but in hindsight I can see how that decision, rather than being a destination, was merely the beginning of an entirely new phase in my spiritual journey.
+It was the happiest and most challenging decision I’d ever made, but in hindsight I can see how this decision, rather than being a destination, was merely the beginning of a new phase in my spiritual journey.
 Continue reading